aglad-eng/glad_hs/README.md

 Filebrowser is a basic web ui for the file system of the server.
 By default it uses a file as a binary dictionary.
 For Filebrowser to start properly it needs an empty file to use as it's binary database.
 Create an empty fb_data.db file under the fb_config/ directory.
 The full path should be \<Path to repo\>/fb_config/fb_data.db.

 ### Final Setup Command
-Once everything has been set up start the server by using the following command when in the root directory of the repository: ``` docker-compose up -d ```.
+Once everything has been set up start the server by using the following command when in the root directory of the repository: ``` docker compose up -d ```.
 This will spin up all the docker containers defined in docker-compose.yml.

 # Useful sites and resources
   - General: https://www.smarthomebeginner.com/home-server/